Summary

 Vannas scissor Equipment Fine Science Tools 15000-08

-Brain matrix Equipment Braintree Scientific, Inc. BS-2000C
+Brain matrix Equipment Braintree BS-2000C

 2,3,5-triphenyltetrazolium chloride Chemical Sigma-Aldrich T8877